 Why Make this Recipe

 - Simple and Cozy: If you want a belly full of warm soup, this recipe is the way to go!
-It’s simple and easy to make with big rewards of a warm and cozy soup belly once you get to sit down to enjoy.
+It’s simple and easy to make with big rewards of warm and cozy vibes once you sit down to enjoy.

-- Taste of Mexico: This is a popular recipe to make in Mexican and Mexican American families.
+- Taste of Mexico: This is a popular Mexican food amongst Mexicans and Mexican American families.
 I loved trying this new recipe to give me a taste of Mexico!
+You can also try out my homemade guacamole recipe, sincronizadas, picaditas, and my article on how to make arroz con leche for more tastes of Mexico.

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the recipe at the bottom for quantities.

 - Pasta: You can use many different types of pasta in this recipe.
-Most recipes call for using small shells, but I couldn’t find any so I used medium shells instead.
-You can also use star pasta.
+Most recipes call for using small shells, but if you can’t find any, medium shells will work.

-- Tomato Sauce: Some recipes call for blending up fresh tomatoes and using the resulting juice, but I actually like the flavor of canned tomato sauce better for this recipe.
+- Tomato Sauce: Some recipes call for blending up fresh tomatoes and using the resulting juice, but for an easy recipe, I use canned tomato sauce.

 - Chicken Bouillon Powder: You can find chicken bouillon powder in the grocery store.
 I recommend the powder as opposed to the chicken bouillon cubes or the gel, because the powder dissolves best in the liquid.
 Some recipes call for the tomato flavored chicken bouillon.
 Either will work.

-- Toppings: You can get lime juice or queso fresco as toppings for the individual bowls.
+- Toppings: You can get lime juice, queso fresco, or cotija cheese for the individual bowls.
+In a pinch parmesan will be a delicious, if not authentic, substitute.

 How to Make this Recipe